terintealexandrin18/p1ebike/README.md

 ### Code Validation

 - Used W3C Markup Validator and W3C CSS Validator services to ensure that there were no errors.
-- W3C Markup Validator found: a duplicate ID, which was promptly transformed into a Class to fix the issue.
+  - W3C Markup Validator found:
+    - A duplicate ID, which was promptly transformed into a Class to fix the issue.
-- W3C Markup Validator found: a section without a header, so a hidden header was added to rectify the issue.
+    - A section without a header, so a hidden header was added to rectify the issue.
-- W3C Markup Validator found: an issue with the dropdown service, which was resolved by adding an additional option labeled "none" with no value.
+    - An issue with the dropdown service, which was resolved by adding an additional option labeled "none" with no value.
-- W3C Markup Validator found: trailing slash on void elements; automatically added by Codeinstitute template.
+    - Trailing slash on void elements; automatically added by Codeinstitute template.
 Fixed by contacting Codeinstitute and changed the "settings.json file"
-- W3C CSS Validator found no issues.
+- W3C CSS Validator found no issues on the final website.

-  HTML Validation
+#### - HTML Validation

  | Page     | Pass/Fail|  Results                                                                  |
  |--------- |----------| -----------------------------------------------------------------------------------|